sav-che/TL-2/Authors/Jelliffe, Smith Ely {std. Jell.}.md

-> [!cite] BHL link: this entry starts at [page 435](https://www.biodiversitylibrary.org/item/103253#page/461/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 435](https://www.biodiversitylibrary.org/page/33068677) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Jelliffe, Smith Ely (1866-1945), American botanist at New York; Ph.
-D. Columbia University 1899, professor of pharmacognosy at the College of Pharmacy, City of New York (1894). (*Jell.*).
+D. Columbia University 1899, professor of pharmacognosy at the College of Pharmacy, City of New York (1894).
+**Abbreviated name**: *Jell.*

 #### Herbarium and types